vegantransistor/BoschSmartHome/P3/README.md

 }
 ```

 A good hacker would say "Nice, that's the first step, let's go for Remote Code Execution".
-But since the payload is encrypted with an (attacker) unknown key, it is most probably impossible.
+But since the payload is encrypted with an (attacker) unknown key, it is most probably impossible (never say that).
 However, we can try to extend the attack a bit.

 ## The Universal Ping of Death